luverolla/luverolla/README.md

 - 👋 Hi everyone, I’m Luigi
 - 🎓 I am an IT Engineering undergraduate student at University of Salerno, Italy
-- 👀 I am interested in Java EE programming and Web developing
-- 🌱 I’m currently learning Java Spring Boot framework and SCSS preprocessor
 - 📫 You can reach me by email: [luverolla@outlook.com](mailto:luverolla@outlook.com)

+Fields of interest:
+- Java (Socket programming and Spring Boot framework)
+- Embedded Developing (STM32 with RTOS)
+- Networks